kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-field-model.md

 #### getID()

-> get the ID of item in table.
+Get the ID of item in table.

 **Parameter**